DontPanicO/fastapi-distributed-websocket/README.md

 about documentation.
 Due to the event driven nature of the Websocket protocol it does not fit well to be documented with [openapi](https://swagger.io/specification/).
 However a new specification for asynchronous, event driven interfaces has been defined recently.
-Its name is [asyncapi](https://www.asyncapi.com/) and we can use it for this porpouse.
+The spec name is [asyncapi](https://www.asyncapi.com/) and I'm currently studying it.
+I don't know if this has to be implemented here or it's better having a separate library for this, however this is surely something we have to look at.

 ### Other problems